Real outcomes from real users

 Senior Associate to Associate Partner at SOM in 5 weeks.

-Senior Architect → Associate Partner at SOM
+Senior Architect to Associate Partner at SOM

-Being interviewed for senior-associate roles at SOM, KPF, HOK — kept being filtered down to mid-level offers, two bands below where he expected to land.
+Being interviewed for senior-associate roles at SOM, KPF, HOK, kept being filtered down to mid-level offers, two bands below where he expected to land.

 After 11 years post-license, David was making a partner-track move.
-His portfolio was technically polished — 1.4M sq ft built across three civic buildings, two healthcare campuses, and a mixed-use tower — but every project read as anonymous team work.
+His portfolio was technically polished, 1.4M sq ft built across three civic buildings, two healthcare campuses, and a mixed-use tower, but every project read as anonymous team work.
 He added one-line "My role" attribution under every project, plus a single Career Shape page summarizing built area + budget owned year by year.
 SOM cited that page as the deciding factor.

 What the AI flagged Team Role Clarity: 22/100.
 Every project reads as anonymous team work.
 There is no "I led", no "I owned", no quantified scope under any project title.
 The portfolio reads as project-manager, not design-leader.

-- SOM Boston — Associate Partner (accepted)
+- SOM Boston, Associate Partner (accepted)

-- KPF NY — Senior Architect (declined, two bands lower)
+- KPF NY, Senior Architect (declined, two bands lower)

-- HOK NY — Senior Associate (declined)
+- HOK NY, Senior Associate (declined)

 - Pre-move: $155k Senior Associate, corporate firm